samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 * Had lower pre-stroke disability
 * Were not taking anticoagulant medication
 * Had shorter onset-to-arrival times
-* Do not have onset during sleep
+* Did not have onset during sleep
 * Were younger

 ## Explaining model predictions with SHAP

 SHAP values describe how much a feature affects the probability of receiving thrombolysis.
-These are usually expressed as log odds.
+These are usually expressed as log odds; that is how much that feature adjusted the predicted log odds of receiving thrombolysis.
 Below is a brief introduction to probability, odds, log odds and SHAP values.

 ### Probability, odds, and Shap values (log odds shifts): A brief explanation

 Many of us find it easiest to think of the chance of something occurring as a probability.
 For example, there might be a probability of 10% that it will rain today.
 That is the same as saying there will be one rainy day out of ten days for days with this given probability of rain.
+However, rather than saying 1 in 10 days will be rainy, we can say that there is one rainy day for every nine days where it does not rain.
+The *odds* of rain take the ratio of rainy days to non-rainy days, and so the *odds* of a rainy day are 1/9 (or 0.111, as a decimal).

-In our stroke thrombolysis model, Shap values tell us how knowing something particular about a patient (such as the patient *feature*, 'Is their stroke caused by a clot or a bleed?') adjusts our prediction of whether they will receive thrombolysis or not.
+In our stroke thrombolysis model, SHAP values tell us how knowing something particular about a patient (such as the patient *feature*, 'Is their stroke caused by a clot or a bleed?') adjusts our prediction of whether they will receive thrombolysis or not.

-This is made a little more complicated for us because Shap is usually reported as a *log odds shift*.
-It is useful for us to see how those relate to probabilities, and get a sense of how significant Shap values in the range of 0.5 to 5 (or -0.5 to -5) are, as that is a common range of Shap values that we will see in our models.
+This is made a little more complicated for us because SHAP is usually reported as a *log odds shift*.
+It is useful for us to see how those relate to probabilities, and get a sense of how significant SHAP values in the range of -5 to +5 are, as that is a common range of SHAP values that we will see in our models.

 #### Probability

-We will take the example that Shap reports that a model's base probability prediction, before the contribution of features is 0.25, or a 25% probability of receiving thrombolysis; that is 1 in 4 patients with this prediction would be expected to receive thrombolysis.
+We will take the example that SHAP reports that a model's base probability prediction, before the contribution of features is 0.25, or a 25% probability of receiving thrombolysis; that is 1 in 4 patients with this prediction would be expected to receive thrombolysis.

 #### Odds